 Diana Natalicio has led the University of Texas at El Paso (UTEP) to become a shining example of a university engaged in its community.
 Under her leadership, the university has served the needs of the community and inspired numerous community-engaged scholarship efforts, including the Magrath-nominated Nuestra Casa Initiative.

-In committing herself to insuring access, Natalicio committed the university to its community.
+In committing herself to ensuring access, Natalicio committed the university to its community.
 UTEP now stands as a community engagement model for other universities.
 Her leadership sets an example for other college and university leaders to establish the policies and infrastructure for engagement.

-Community engaged programs at UTEP have inspired community-engaged scholarship efforts.
+Community-engaged programs at UTEP have inspired community-engaged scholarship efforts.
 Examples of UTEP programs with the number of citations found in Google Scholar: